vibinmarish/Storybooks-Web-Application/README.md

 # Storybooks-Web-Application

-This app lets the user login in with Google account, create, edit, delete stories.
+This app lets the user login with Google account, create, edit, delete stories.
 Set the stories as public and private.
 Look at all the stories of a specific user.
 ### Requirements

 - Node JS